Weak Signal Asymptotics for Sequentially Randomized Experiments: Introduction

-Our choice of the diffusion scaling and the ensuing functional limit are motivated by insights from both queueing theory and statistics.
+Our choice of the {weak signal} scaling and the ensuing {diffusion} limit are motivated by insights from both queueing theory and statistics.
 The scaling plays a prominent role in heavy-traffic diffusion approximation in queueing networks \citep{gamarnik2006validity,harrison1981reflected,reiman1984open}; in particular, \citet{harrison1988brownian} uses diffusion approximation to study a dynamic control problem.
 Here, one considers a sequence of queueing systems in which the excessive service capacity, defined as the difference between arrival rate and service capacity, decays as $1/\sqrt{T}$, where $T$ is the time horizon.
 Under this asymptotic regime, it is shown that suitably scaled queue-length and workload processes converge to reflected Brownian motion.
 Like in our problem, the diffusion regime here is helpful because it captures the most challenging problem instances, where the system is at once stable and exhibiting non-trivial performance variability.
 See also \citet{glynn1990diffusion} for an excellent survey for the use of diffusion approximation in operations research.

-The diffusion scaling is further inspired by a recurring insight from statistics that, in order for asymptotic analysis to yield a normal limit that can be used for finite-sample insight, we need to appropriately down-scale the signal strength as the sample size gets large.
+The weak signal asymptotics are further inspired by a recurring insight from statistics that, in order for asymptotic analysis to yield a normal limit that can be used for finite-sample insight, we need to appropriately down-scale the arm gap as the sample size gets large.
 One concrete example of this phenomenon arises when we seek to learn optimal decision rules from (quasi-)experimental data.
 Here, in general, optimal behavior involves regret that decays as $1/\sqrt{n}$ with the sample size \citep{athey2020policy,hirano2009asymptotics,kitagawa2018should}; however, this worst-case regret is only achieved if we let effect sizes decay as $1/\sqrt{n}$.
 For any fixed sampling design, it's possible to achieve faster than $1/\sqrt{n}$ rates asymptotically \citep{luedtke2017faster}.

-Diffusion approximations have been also been used for optimal stopping in sequential experiments \citep{siegmund1985sequential}.
-In this literature, the randomization is typically fixed throughout the horizon.
-In contrast, in our multi-armed bandit setting the probabilities in the randomization depend on the history which creates a qualitatively different limit object.
-Our work is also broadly related, in spirit, to recent work on models of learning and experimentation using diffusion processes in the operations research literature \citep{araman2019diffusion, harrison2015investment, wang2020adaptive}.